For over thirty years, pianist

 Theatre in Tempe, AZ, Smothers Theatre at Pepperdine University, Norris Theatre

-in Palos Verdes, the Pompeian Room at Los Angeles’ Doheny Mansion, Colorado
+in Palos Verdes, the Pompeian Room at Los Angeles’ Doheny Mansion, The Shwayder Theatre in Denver and Colorado

 College in Colorado Springs, Grace Cathedral in San Francisco, Luckman Theatre at Cal State L.A., the Broad Stage